instar-robotics/alexandria/README.md

   3. .xml file : contains the description of the Function (For papyrus)
   4. icons directory : contains the SVG file for Function icon in payrus

-* First you have to create a directory and the 3 empties files.
+* First you have to create a directory and the 3 empties files in the lib directory of Alexandria
 * For a Function, "HelloFunct" you have to create the hellofunct directory then inside hellofunct.cpp , hellofunct.h and hellofunct.xml

 ### First class HelloFunct ##